Approximating the closest structured singular matrix polynomial: Conclusions and further work

 \section{Conclusions and further work}

-We have proposed an approach for the computation of the distance to singularity for regular matrix polynomials.
+We have proposed an approach for the numerical approximation of the distance to singularity for regular matrix polynomials.
 We have considered two different cases, depending on the possible presence of a common left/right kernel among the coefficient matrices, and developed two related numerical methods, both based on the computation of the gradient flow of a suitable functional.
-Remarkably, our approach can be generalized with minimal changes to structured distances, where the coefficient matrices belong to a linear subspace.
+Remarkably, our approach allows us to compute structured distances, where the coefficient matrices belong to a linear subspace.
 The structures we consider may involve not only the coefficient matrices individually, but also the whole set, as in the palindromic case.
 Further studies are needed in order to speed up the algorithm, with particular focus on the computational speed of the ODE integrator, which constitutes the most expensive part of the whole algorithm.